What you'll study

 Crime and Transgression

-‘Crime and Transgression’ is a key departmental strand.
 Societies, cultures and communities often construct themselves around what they define as ‘criminal’ or ‘transgressive’.
-Exploring a range of texts – fiction, non-fiction, creative writing and linguistic – you will be encouraged to question how societies and cultures enforce discipline upon ‘transgressive’ individuals and groups: what is a ‘crime’ and who effectively gets punished?
-You will also explore how societies respond to those who transgress against heteronormative relationships or those whose gender identities put them beyond their societies’ very narrow definitions.
-Finally, you will question who goes to jail and why, and encounter lived experiences of imprisonment and other forms of punishment.
+Question how societies and cultures enforce discipline upon ‘transgressive’ individuals and groups: what is a ‘crime’ and who effectively gets punished?
+Explore how societies respond to those who transgress against heteronormative relationships or those whose gender identities put them beyond their societies’ very narrow definitions.

 All the World’s a Stage

-Rather than studying Shakespeare in isolation, this module returns him to the vibrant theatrical and cultural surroundings of late sixteenth- and early seventeenth-century London, where we encounter him as one of many inventive and influential playwrights of the time.
+Rather than studying Shakespeare in isolation, this module places him among the many inventive and influential playwrights of the time.
 You will be introduced to ground-breaking plays in key genres (tragedies and comedies) and sub-genres (such as revenge drama and city comedy) which flourished in the purpose-built commercial playhouses.
 This module explores the drama’s extraordinary legacy: a rich trove of plays of exceptional emotional reach, eloquence, invention, and imaginative daring.
 Provocative, moving and evocative—these plays form part of a golden age of English theatre.

 Secrets, Scandals and Rebellions

-Explore the nature of secrecy, scandals and rebellions, from the nineteenth century onwards, via close study of focal texts, including Frankenstein and Wuthering Heights.
-You'll then considers ways in which aspects of these controversies are still live issues reflected in real-world scenarios.
-You begin by working on a literary text of your own choice, and then collaborate with other students on a written submission in the style of investigative journalism, linking a fictitious scandal of the past with something you identify as a continuing controversy today.
+Expose the nature of secrecy, scandals and rebellions via close study of focal texts, including Frankenstein and Wuthering Heights, and how aspects of these controversies are still live issues reflected in real-world scenarios.
+Explore a literary text of your own choice, and then collaborate with other students on a written submission in the style of investigative journalism, linking a fictitious scandal of the past with something you identify as a continuing controversy today.